Call center and contact center software ensures your agents are able to meet or exceed ever-evolving customer expectations.

 Call center software works by using key features like Interactive Voice Response (IVR), Outbound Dialers, and CRM Integrations to optimize and handle communication between call center agents and callers.

-They focus exclusively on one communication channel — inbound and outbound audio voice calling (though some call center solutions may also offer SMS texting.)
+They focus exclusively on one communication channel — inbound and outbound calls (though some call center solutions may also offer SMS texting.)

 Call centers help businesses more efficiently manage inbound and outbound call flows, reducing the amount of time a customer spends on hold and increasing first call resolution rates.